bokshi-gh/dotfiles/docs/ssh.md

 ssh-copy-id -i ~/.ssh/id_ed25519.pub username@remote_host
 ```

 You will normally enter the remote user's password once.
-After the key has been authorized, SSH can authenticate using the key instead of the account password.
+After the public key has been authorized, SSH can authenticate using the private key instead of the account password.

 You can also add the public key manually to: